 Some students may be concerned if they take an online course, their instructors won’t actually get to know them.
 However, nothing could be further from the truth.
-With the small class size typically associated with online courses (BC online averages about 13 students per class), faculty get to know each and every student personally.
+With the small class size typically associated with online courses (Baker College online averages about 13 students per class), faculty get to know each and every student personally.
 Remember, there is no hiding in the back of the room in an online course!
 Also, keep in mind that most of us communicate with family, friends and other important connections using e-mail, text and social media, so it’s easy to imagine that students in online courses develop and maintain strong professional and personal relationships with their fellow students using the same means.

 Myth #3: Employers Don’t Value Online Degrees